 Laura Hillenbrand’s gripping narrative is of a style and class that’s rare and precious.
 She says her struggle with Chronic Fatigue Syndrome (CFS) forced her to live life vicariously – through her imagination.
 Thankfully, we can join her without any of the hardship of facing CFS… through her incredible writing.

 For several wonderstruck hours I remained lost to my surroundings, accompanying ‘Zamp the champ’ as he stole pastries from a bakery, ran at the Olympics, carried out bombing raids, drifted on a raft in the lonely Pacific, fought off sharks and starvation, suffered assaults and attacks in a PoW camp… and I went through every emotional nuance and special moment in a marvelous and unique way that makes reading UNBROKEN a magical experience.

 My favorite bit was when Louie is confined to prison on an atoll nicknamed “Execution Island” in the Pacific Ocean, a captive of the Japanese military.
-In his small cell where he exists in constant fear of being suddenly summoned to his execution, he scrawls his name under a list of nine PoWs, all of whom had been killer earlier.
+In his small cell where he exists in constant fear of being suddenly summoned to his execution, he scrawls his name under a list of nine PoWs, all of whom had been killed earlier.

 Months later, in another camp, he meets a fellow soldier who had been imprisoned on the same island.
 The guy tells him how seeing Louie’s name on a list of condemned prisoners, and being told that he survived, was what kept his hopes alive.
 “If Louie could make it, so can I” he told himself – and made it through the war alive.

 Little do we know how big an impact our smallest acts can have!